 It's not just Jackson Square and St. Louis Cathedral that are photo worthy.
 The French Quarter is the oldest neighborhood in the city and you'll want to keep your camera out as you stroll through this part of the city.
 Historic architecture is prevalent throughout the French Quarter.
 You'll want to capture the views looking down the streets, past the historic buildings to where they meet the modern marvels of the New Orleans skyline.
 It's also a great area for people watching, with musicians and street entertainers at many corners.

-Streetcar with Audubon Park in the background Located up river from the French Quarter is the Garden District, an area of town known for its splendid beauty.
-The avenues here are lined with oak trees and the homes here date back a century or more.
-The streetcar travels through the Garden District and the rest of Uptown, it's as much a mode of transportation as something you'll want to photograph.
+Located up river from the French Quarter is the Garden District, an area of town known for its splendid beauty.
+The avenues here are lined with oak trees and homes with breathtaking gardens date back a century or more.
+The streetcar travels through the Garden District and the rest of Uptown.
+It’s as convenient mode of transportation and something you'll want to photograph.

 With its ancient live oaks, lovely statuary, and picturesque stone bridges, City Park is a must visit for anyone who loves taking pictures of beautiful scenery.
 Make sure to check out the free sculpture garden before you leave.
 Uptown New Orleans is home to Audubon Park which dates. back to 1871 and is home to Audubon Zoo.
 Everything you see is Instagrammable.

 Of course, don't limit yourself to these areas.
 There's so much more to see and do in New Orleans.
 Pay attention to the details – the wrought iron fences, the gingerbread on the shotgun homes, the charming murals and signs on the old buildings.
 It’s hard to be a bad photographer in New Orleans.
 This city does the work for you!